How to Deal With Frequent Urination in Pregnancy

 Can Pregnancy Peeing Be a Sign of a Problem?

 Urinary tract infection (UTI).
-Many women wonder whether frequent urination is part of pregnancy or a UTI.
-If it's a UTI, you may notice a painful, burning sensation while peeing, have a fever, notice cloudy urine, or see blood in the toilet.
+Many pregnant people wonder whether frequent urination is part of pregnancy or a UTI.
+If it’s a UTI, you may notice a painful, burning sensation while peeing, have a fever, notice cloudy urine, or see blood in the toilet.
 You may also feel the strong urge to pee, but then only a few drops will come out.
-Pregnant women face an increased risk of UTI from week 6 to week 24, because the growing uterus can place pressure on the urinary tract, increasing the chance of bacterial infections.
+Pregnant people face an increased risk of UTI from weeks 6 to 24, because the growing uterus can place pressure on the urinary tract, increasing the chance of bacterial infections.
 If you suspect you have a UTI, consult your healthcare provider, as this infection requires treatment – often antibiotics.

 Frequent urination during early pregnancy is common and usually nothing to worry about.
 Although it may feel as if you are peeing all the time, keep in mind that it may ease up for a time, before returning later on.
 Once your baby is born, your urge to pee more often should go away, and you’ll only have your newborn’s pee to worry about!